sSumankumari/sSumankumari/README.md

 <h2> About Me </h2>

-- 🔭 Passionate about delving deep into the realms of **AI**, **ML**, and **NLP** for a smarter tomorrow.
+- 🔭 Enthusiastic about exploring **AI**, **ML**, and **NLP** for a smarter future.
-- 🌱 Currently immersed in the world of **Deep Learning**, with a focus on building a robust foundation.
+- 🌱 Currently specializing in **Deep Learning** to establish a strong foundation.
-- 🎯 Aspiring **Data Scientist**, dedicated to crafting impactful solutions through data-driven insights.
+- 🎯 Aspiring **Data Scientist**, dedicated to crafting impactful solutions with data-driven insights.
-- 📚 Continuously learning and adapting to the dynamic landscape of AI to stay at the forefront of innovation.
+- 📚 Continuously learning to stay innovative in AI.
+- 📫 How to reach me sumankumaripatna2005@gmail.com

 <h2> Connect With Me </h2>